TuanLenh/CS100-Final-Project/README.md

 * The user will have the ability to input a username of their choice.
 (This will mainly be used for leaderboard purposes.)
 * The user has up to 10 characters to choose from, with different statistics/skill sets.
 * There will be 4 moves to choose from: attack, defend, ultimate skill, and inventory item.
-* The user will be able to choose from two game modes: singleplayer mode, where the user can battle AI bosses with a choice of character, and multiplayer mode, where two users can battle each other for a chance at victory.
+* The user will be able to choose from two game modes: single-player mode, where the user can battle AI bosses with a choice of character, and multiplayer mode, where two users can battle each other for a chance at victory.
-* In singleplayer mode, each user will receive a score for each run of the game based on the number of bosses defeated, and a leaderboard will display the top five users with the highest scores.
+* In single-player mode, each user will receive a score for each run of the game based on the number of bosses defeated, and a leaderboard will display the top five users with the highest scores.
 * In multiplayer mode, the winner will be determined by whichever character reaches zero HP (health points) last.
+* There will be a game score display option.
+Users can see the top 5 highest scores for each mode.
+* There will be quit and restart options during the match.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: